Culi010/HHZ-DBE22-Group11/README.md

-# HHZ-DBE-22-Group11 - Chatroom Programm for DBE at HHZ
+# HHZ-DBE-DS - Chatroom Programm for DBE at HHZ
 Project